Require Customize Application Permission for Direct Read Access to Custom Settings (Critical Update, Enforced)

 Where: This change applies to Lightning Experience and Salesforce Classic in Contact Manager, Essentials, Professional, Enterprise, Performance, Unlimited, and Developer editions.

-After the critical update, users without the Customize Application permission no longer can access custom settings.
-To minimize the impact on your users, admins with the Customize Application permission can grant read access to custom settings through profiles and permission sets.
-You can prepare the necessary changes to permission sets and profiles before enabling the critical update.
+How: When this critical update is enforced on the instance, users without the Customize Application permission can no longer access custom settings.
+To minimize the impact on your users, admins with the Customize Application permission can grant read access to specific custom settings, or to all custom settings.

 - Click the Custom Setting Definitions permission.